Frequently Asked Questions

 I have had a 3cm holed Large (full small bale) last 2 horses 4 days, but they were getting 2 other hay nets a day as well.
 All that is for certain is that by using a GutzBusta hay net, your horses rate of consumption will certainly be a lot less as will the amount of hay wastage.
 Plus don't forget the many other health benefits.

-- Firstly, NEVER introduce your GutzBusta to a hungry horse.
-Always have some loose hay around first then allow your horse to wander over and check out his new hay net.
+- Firstly, NEVER introduce your GutzBusta to a hungry horse without having some loose hay around first then allow your horse to wander over and check out his new hay net.
 This will put him in a more exploratory mood instead of a ravenous / destructive one.

 - Put palatable hay inside your hay net so that your horse will be keen to try and eat through the net.
 If you use boring and low palatable hay for first time use then your horse may lose inspiration and not want to try to eat the hay through the net, particularly the 3cm size netting.